 Vacuuming Bound Rugs: When vacuuming bound area rugs, take special care with the binding border.
 Do not let the vacuum sit on top of the binding or catch the corner of the rug as it could damage the binding.
 Also, we suggest you vacuum in the direction that the binding is sewn so as not to pull up the binding from the rug.
 Do not use the beater bar when vacuuming.
 Rugs will not be replaced or repaired due to improper vacuuming or care.

 Cleaning the Border: For routine maintenance of our woven fabric borders (cotton canvas and linen), simply vacuum the edge finish as explained above in Vacuuming Bound Rugs.

 To maintain one of our Premium leather bindings, simply wipe the surface with a damp—not wet—cloth or sponge or a leather cleaner/conditioner.

-- We highly recommend treating natural fiber rugs with our protector to protect against spills andincrease the life of your rug.
+Our protector is an acrylic polymer fabric and textile protector, like Scotchguard, but for sisal.
+Natural fibers and other fabrics treated with this protector will repel water and resist virtually all cold liquid spills and even oily soil.
+It contains no ozone depleting chemicals.
+We highly recommend treating natural fiber rugs with our protector to protect against spills and increase the life of your rug.
 Applying Sisal Life Protector will NOT GUARANTEE that your sisal will never stain, but it will reduce the chances should a spill occur.

 Responsibility for cleaning and maintenance lies with those performing this work since the manner and conditions of rug cleaning or maintenance, and the cleaning materials used are beyond our control.